Skip to main content

 Market Research Society

 The Market Research Society (MRS) is the UK professional body for research, insight and analytics.
-The MRS Certificate in Market Research syllabus maps to two units on BA (Hons) Fashion Marketing & Consumer Behaviour providing students with the opportunity to complete the assessment for the MRS Certificate.
+The MRS Certificate in Market Research syllabus maps to two units on BA (Hons) Fashion Marketing and Consumer Behaviour providing students with the opportunity to complete the assessment for the MRS Certificate.
 The focus of the MRS Certificate is on the development of understanding of key principles and ‘real world’ research practice, enabling candidates to discuss how data is collected and used to address business problems.
 The MRS curriculum, including Code of Conduct, is embedded in units in the first and second year of the course.
 Students are encouraged to apply for the Certificate in Market Research in their second year of study.

 Staff